Five Things I Wish I Knew Before Joining a Board

 When these instances came up, I was certain of my decision, yet I was filled with doubt.
 I had no way of predicting how the future would unfold.

-You have to do what you think is best given the information and circumstances at the time.
+In these moments you have to do what you think is best given the information and circumstances at the time.
 That’s all anyone can do.
 And that’s all anyone can expect of you.

 “Experience is what you get when you didn’t get what you wanted.
 And experience is often the most valuable thing you have to offer.”